-Regulations of 7 July 1994 No. 735 relating to simple pressure vessels (the SPV regulations), last amended 6 November 2003.
+Regulations of 7 July 1994 No. 735 relating to simple pressure vessels (in Norwegian only) (the SPV regulations).

-Regulations of 19 August 1994 No. 819 relating to construction, design and production of personal protective equipment (the PPE regulations), last amended 20 February 2004.
+Regulations of 19 August 1994 No. 819 relating to construction, design and production of personal protective equipment (in Norwegian only) (the PPE regulations),

-Regulations of 1 March 1996 No. 229 relating to aerosols (the Aerosol Regulations), last amended 6 November 2003.

-Regulations of 9 December 1996 No. 1242 relating to equipment and safety systems for use in areas where there is a hazard of explosion (the ATEX Regulations), last amended 8 December 2003,
+Regulations of 1 March 1996 No. 229 relating to aerosols (in Norwegian only) (the Aerosol Regulations), Regulations of 9 December 1996 No. 1242 relating to equipment and safety systems for use in areas where there is a hazard of explosion (in Norwegian only) (the ATEX Regulations),

-Regulations of 9 June 1999 No. 721 relating to pressure equipment (RPE), last amended 10 July 2002 (The RPE are joint regulations for the Directorate for Civil Protection and Emergency Planning and the Petroleum Safety Authority Norway).
+Regulations of 9 June 1999 No. 721 relating to pressure equipment (in Norwegian only) (RPE), (The RPE are joint regulations for the Directorate for Civil Protection and Emergency Planning and the Petroleum Safety Authority Norway),

-Regulations of 26 June 2002 No. 922 relating to handling of explosive substances, last amended 15 October 2008.

-Regulations of 31 October 2008 No. 1164 relating to electrical equipment (the EE regulations).
+Regulations of 26 June 2002 No. 922 relating to handling of explosive substances (in Norwegian only), Regulations of 20 December 2005 No. 1626 relating to electrical power installations (in Norwegian only), Regulations of 14 January 2011 No. 36 relating to electrical equipment (in Norwegian only) (the EE regulations).

-Regulations of 8 June 2009 no. 602 relating to handling of flammable, reactive and pressurised substances as well as equipment and systems used during handling of such.
+Regulations of 8 June 2009 no. 602 relating to handling of flammable, reactive and pressurised substances as well as equipment and systems used during handling of such (in Norwegian only).